 Farmhouse Front Doors

 This two-story cottage wins hearts with just a glance -- who can resist that cheery paint, metal roof, and trimmed-out gables?
+When painting a metal roof, consider the paint you're using; Using leftover paint from other areas of your home is risky on metal.
+Though it may cost extra, it is worth splurging on quality paint from the recommendation of your local hardware store.
 The front door wisely wears a more subdued hue but doesn't completely fade into the background, thanks to crisp white trim and casing.

 Red All Over